 The symptoms listed above could also be a sign of a parasitic infection or food allergy.
 It's something to keep in mind when trying to troubleshoot what exactly the root of the problem is.
 If you notice your dog is itching their belly or legs it's possibly a sign of a dog grass pollen allergy where an isolated sore on their back most likely isn't.

 A dog grass allergy is a bit challenging to test for but the most accurate way to be certain the symptoms are being caused by grass pollen is to have a professional conduct an intradermal allergy test.
 Intradermal allergy testing involves injecting small quantities of allergens into the dog's skin.
 The injections are monitored closely for a positive response which can appear as swelling, similar to a hive.
 The swelling is often noted within 20 minutes of the injection and is a marker that their is an allergic sensitivity to the injected allergen.
-Learn more about allergy skin testing for dogs by visiting the Animal Dermatology Clinic of BC.

 Another great option is the 5Strands Allergy, Sensitivity & Intolerance Test Kit.
 It tests for intolerances of over 300 potential allergens including the following common natural grasses; Bermuda, Zoysia, Kentucky Blue, Augustine, Colonial Bent, Orchard, Rye, Clover, Kammgrass, Fescue and Crab.
 Take comfort in knowing you are helping ensure the health of your loved one and getting priceless peace of mind at an affordable price.
 The test is pain free, has fully comprehensive reporting and you will get results fast.